-Who doesn’t want a more productive, creative and prosperous 2017?
+Who doesn’t want to be more productive, creative, and prosperous?

 The good news is that technology — the exact same tool that often drives us to distraction and causes us stress — can also help you craft your best year yet.
 Whether you are looking to boost your job search or improve your productivity, read on for some organization apps that I cannot live without.